5 Tips For Veterans Moving Abroad

 The reason veterans are ditching the United States are depressing: rising cost of living, political division, and a loss of military values in the civilian population.
 The reason why veterans are moving abroad however…are inspiring.
 Veterans abroad aren’t only surviving, they’re thriving.
 Veterans are leaving the U.S. and discovering a more peaceful, happier life at a lower cost.

 Our government has always asked the impossible of us, for me and my generation of veterans…there was no winning the War on Terror in Afghanistan and no finding the WMD’s in Iraq.
 America hasn’t always kept its promises to its veterans, but we must keep our promises to one another.
 We must help ourselves and one another.
 That’s why I’m on a mission to get information to veterans on how we can live healthier and happier lives outside of the United States.
-On my Instagram and TikTok I’ll be creating more living abroad content.

 #1 Find Your Country